oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

 * An OCI cloud account
 * Subscription to US-Central Chicago Region

-## Task 1: Provision a 23ai ADB and Object Storage Bucket
+## Task 1: Provision a 23ai ADB and APEX App

 1. Navitage to the OCI home console and expand the side-menu bar.